 Unfortunately, no tests or x-rays diagnose adhesions.
 However, ultrasound, CT, or contrasted imaging studies may show obstructions or displacement caused by adhesions.
 Surgery appears to be the only true way to diagnosis the presence of adhesions.

 So far, surgery to remove or disconnect the adhesions appears to be the only “removal” option.
 Your surgeon may also choose to coat the adhesion site with a barrier medication, with the hopes to discourage any new or future adhesion growth in that particular location.
 Unfortunately, adhesions almost always reform.
 Since many may not cause pain or risky obstructions, most adhesions are left alone and not operated on.
 The risk of regrowth many influence the decision to surgically destroy adhesions.

 Any Non-Surgical Intervention for Adhesions?

 It appears that surgery is the only option if adhesions are causing pain or blockages/restrictions.
 But that doesn’t mean we can’t pamper our adhesions.
 I know of many EndoSisters who do routine stretches and yoga to help keep their adhesions “limber,” so to speak.
+There’s the Wurn Technique, which has given many people relief from adhesion pain.
 Maintaining a healthy fiber intake may help with constipation.
 Muscle relaxers may be beneficial if you suffer from adhesion-related abdominal cramping.
 Every person is different, as are their adhesions.
 Only you know your body, and only you know how you can or cannot stretch.
 Tread lightly…